zajitschek/metaanalysis/chapters/chapter2.md

 Try Google Scholar quick search:
 *"terminal investment" "immune challenge"*
 This time you should get just over 400 records.
 Skim through the first three pages of the results to get a feel of the diversity of the studies found (e.g. what taxa are studied and what traits the studies might measure to evaluate reproductive investment) and note the wording of their titles.
 In medical sciences, most meta-analyses (and systematic reviews) fit into the PICO (or related) question framework.

 PICO stands for:
   * P = Population
   * I = Intervention
   * C = Comparison/Control group
   * O = Outcome

 Formulate our meta-analytic question "whether immune challenge can result in terminal investment" using PICO terms (actually this fits really well because we can use experimental data).
+Please reflect yourself and try to write down your own ideas of what you would define as "P" (Population), "I" (Intervention), "C" (Comparison/Control) and "O" (outcome

 <choice id="1">
 <opt text="Example solution" correct="true">
-  * P = Population                = animal species  --
+      * P = Population                = animal species
-  * I = Intervention              = immune challenge  --
+  * I = Intervention              = immune challenge
-  * C = Comparison/Control group  = unchallenged group of animals, otherwise in the same state  --
+  * C = Comparison/Control group  = unchallenged group of animals, otherwise in the same state
   * O = Outcome                   = reproduction-related traits
 </opt>
 </choice>